jh-evans/readthedocs/docs/source/on_failure.rst

 This is because the failure occurs outside your program, in an external resource.

 External systems may fail for any number of reasons.
 If a call to write to a disk fails, how to address that issue is well beyond the capabilities of the calling code.
-Your code is designed to solve some other problem, and is not designed to be involved in rectifying issues in the infrastructure required to enable the code to run.
+Your code is designed to solve some other problem, and is not designed to be involved in rectifying issues in the infrastructure required to enable your code to run.
 Therefore, in such a system, when a failure does arise, it is reasonable that the only response is to log the issue and move on.
 In this way, the code should be able to tolerate the issue, but not get involved in error repair.
 This is because to repair the error in this case, your code would first of all have to know how to diagnose the issue (the disk might be full, it might be marked read-only, or it might be one of a hundred other things), and once successfully diagnosed, have a working remedy put into place, such that, a subsequent write would then work.